 Read our Action Alert and help to get these youth justice efforts over the finish line by the end of the year.

 Everyone was shocked by the Governor’s action to veto House Bill 5443, creating the Michigan Kinship Care Advisory Council.
 After hard work done over the past several years by Michigan’s Children, other members of the Michigan Kinship Care Coalition, and relative caregivers and their allies around the state, this action by the Governor’s office is incredibly disappointing.
-These bills were developed and moved forward in partnership with many, many stakeholders, wide bi-partisan legislative support, and funding for the Advisory Council was included in the recently passed state budget.

 Read joint testimony on the bills given by several Kinship Care Coalition members, and Michigan’s Children’s letter to the Governor responding to the veto to help with your communications.
 Find your legislators here, and connect with the Governor’s office here.